swetha18-dell/project/README.md

 Physical Design project

-first write a verilog code and test bench for a 4 bit counter
+First write a verilog code and test bench for a sequence detector 1010